Smetankin927/Chemistry/first_lab/report.md

 DOES NOT INCLUDE THE  1 IMAGINARY FREQUENCIES
 ```

 according to [link](https://www.sparkle.pro.br/tutorial/geometry) it means that our geometry not in true ground state.
-We should use we must use the keyword **IRC=1***
+We should use we must use the keyword **IRC=1***.

+Create another file